-Many beginners overthink about the role of the programming language in the speed of web scraping.
+Many beginners overthink about the role of the programming language towards the speed of web scraping.
 However, the processing speed is rarely the bottleneck here.
-Practically, the main factor that affects the speed is I/O (input/output) as web scraping is all about sending out requests and receiving the response.
-The communication with internet is the real bottleneck here.
+Practically, the main factor that affects the speed is I/O (input/output) as scraping web is all about sending out requests and receiving the response.
+The communication with the internet is the real bottleneck here.

-As you know, the speed of internet cannot match that of the processor inside your machine.
-This doesn’t mean languages are insignificant; the speed of a language is mostly about the speed of development, ease of maintenance and the code readability.
+As you know, the speed of the internet cannot match that of the processor inside your machine.
+This doesn’t mean coding languages are insignificant; the speed of a programming language is mostly about the speed of development, ease of maintenance, and code readability.

 Node.js is particularly great at crawling websites that use dynamic coding practices.
 Although it supports distributed crawling, the stability of communications is relatively weak and isn’t recommended for large scale projects.

-C & C ++:
+c.
+C & C ++